Poor Law Amendment Act 1834: 1832 Royal Commission's findings

-Alarmed at the cost of poor relief in the southern agricultural districts of England (where, in many areas, it had become a semi-permanent top-up of labourers' wages—the Allowance System, Roundsman System, or Speenhamland System), Parliament had set up a Royal Commission into the operation of the Poor Laws.
-The Commission's findings were that the old system was badly and expensively run.
-The Commission's recommendations were based on two principles.
+Alarmed at the cost of poor relief in the southern agricultural districts of England (where, in many areas, it had become a semi-permanent top-up of labourers' wages—the Allowance System, Roundsman System, or Speenhamland System), Parliament had set up the 1832 Royal Commission into the Operation of the Poor Laws.
+The commission's findings were that the old system was badly and expensively run.
+The commission's recommendations were based on two principles.
 The first was less eligibility: conditions within workhouses should be made worse than the worst conditions outside of them so that workhouses served as a deterrent, and only the neediest would consider entering them.
 The other was the "workhouse test": relief should only be available in the workhouse.
 Migration of rural poor to the city to find work was a problem for urban ratepayers under this system, since it raised their poor rates.
-The Commission's report recommended sweeping changes:
+The commission's report recommended sweeping changes: